Continuity and strict positivity of the multi-layer extension of the stochastic heat equation: Introduction

 where $g: \mathbb{R}^n\to\mathbb{R}$ is permutation symmetric and may be random but independent of the white noise.
 The function $g$ is the initial condition for equation (\ref{eq:MnBounded}) in the sense that

 On the other hand, we say that $M_n(t,\x,\y)$ is the solution started from a delta initial data at $\x$ even though strictly speaking it is the ratio of $K_n(t,\x,\y)$, which can be shown to satisfy an integral equation similar to (\ref{eq:MnBounded}) with delta initial condition, and the product of Vandermonde determinants $\Delta(\x)\Delta(\y)$.
-To emphasise the initial data we sometimes write $M_n^g(t,\y)$ instead of $M_n(t,\y)$.